walkandride/H1B-ViSA-Project/README.md

 > Airflow provides clear visibility and management of the data workflow.
 It can be scaled to handle various workloads.
 It can run as a single node or clustered into multiple nodes.
 Each node can have 1 to N workers.

 * PostgreSQL 10.12 running on Linux Mint
 > A free and robust RDBMS that is available on various operating systems.
-It provides easy on-prem development and scales easily to the cloud.
+It provides convenient on-prem development and scales easily to the cloud.
 It was chosen to create the staging and truth tables needed for the source of truth data warehouse.
 It also supports columnar storage through [extensions](https://kokes.github.io/blog/2020/05/23/postgres-column-store.html) which could simplify the creation of future data marts.

 * Python 3.7.7
-> Core language for Apache Airflow.
+> Python is the core language for Apache Airflow.

 ## Whatif Scenarios
 1. The data was increased by 100x.